 Memorandum of Understanding - The MoU for a particular COST Action is signed by the governments of the COST countries wishing to participate in the Action upon proposals of their national organisations.
 Each Memorandum includes a specific Technical Annex defining in detail the contents and the arrangements for the implementation of the Action and related activities, respectively.

 Materials, Physics and Nanosciences - A COST Domain

 Every country that is not one of the COST countries.

-The COST programme distinguishes between the following three non-COST country categories:
+The COST programme distinguishes between the following non-COST country categories:

 - Near Neighbour countries: Albania, Algeria, Armenia, Azerbaijan, Belarus, Egypt, Georgia, Jordan, Lebanon, Libya, Moldova, Montenegro, Morocco, the Palestinian Authority, the Russian Federation, Syria, Tunisia and Ukraine.
 For these countries, the COST programme has a particular near neighbour scheme.

 - Countries from the rest of the world.